dotnet/csharplang/proposals/format.md

 as it becomes an implementation detail of other parts of the proposal.

 ### Efficient interpolated strings
-Interpolated strings are a popular yet innefecient feature in C#.
+Interpolated strings are a popular yet inefficient feature in C#.
 The most common syntax, using an interpolated `string` as a `string`, translates into a `string.Format(string, params object[])` call.
-That will inccur boxing allocations for all value types, intermediate `string` allocations as the implementation largely uses `object.ToString` for formatting as well as array allocations once the number of arguments exceeds the amount of parameters on the "fast" overloads of `string.Format`.
+That will incur boxing allocations for all value types, intermediate `string` allocations as the implementation largely uses `object.ToString` for formatting as well as array allocations once the number of arguments exceeds the amount of parameters on the "fast" overloads of `string.Format`.

-The language will change it's interpolation lowering to consider alternate overloads of `string.Format`.
+The language will change its interpolation lowering to consider alternate overloads of `string.Format`.
 It will consider all forms of `string.Format(string, params)` and pick the "best" overload which satisfies the argument types.
 The "best" `params` overload will be determined by the rules discussed above.
 This means interpolated `string` can now bind to very efficient overloads like `string.Format(string format, params ReadOnlySpan<Variant> args)`.
 In many cases